atlassian/jira-cloud-for-sketch/src/commands/README.md

 # /commands

 Commands that are listed in manifest.json and invoked by Sketch.
+All entry points to runtime code are contained in this package.